 - Pan European Organisation of Personal Injury Lawyers

 - Product Liability Forum

-Nathan Tavares is regulated by the Bar Standards Board (BSB) and holds a current practising certificate.
+Nathan Tavares QC is regulated by the Bar Standards Board (BSB) and holds a current practising certificate.
 If you are not satisfied with the service provided, please click here.

 Areas of Law